openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

 Neutron usage notes
 -------------------

-The only way to create Distributed Router is to use neutron CLI tool:
+The only way to create distributed router is to use neutron CLI tool:

 .. code-block:: bash